Aucir/libgdx-gameservices-admob-tutorial/README.md

 Companion tutorial on the blog - http://myaucir.blogspot.com/2014/08/google-play-game-services-and-admob-in.html

-Download the sample applicaiton on Google play - https://play.google.com/store/apps/details?id=com.aucir.numbers.android
+Download the sample game on Google play - https://play.google.com/store/apps/details?id=com.aucir.numbers.android Touch the right number.
+It is a test you brain hand game.
+It is harder than you think.